Projects

 Detailed Computational Design Plan

 2. iGEM Parts Registry characterisation review (Day 1–2, ~1 hour).
-Look up BBa_B0034 (RBS), BBa_B0015 (terminator), and the cadBA promoter characterisation data on the iGEM Parts Registry.
-Record strength values and any context-dependence.
-These values feed directly into the kinetic model.
-Expected result: quantitative characterisation data for each part used in the construct.
+Look up BBa_B0034, BBa_B0015, and cadBA promoter characterisation on the iGEM Parts Registry.
+Record strength values and context-dependence for use in the kinetic model.
+Expected result: quantitative characterisation data for all parts.

 3. NCBI BLAST homology screen (Day 2, ~1 hour).
-Export the sfGFP CDS and hybrid promoter region as FASTA.
-Run nucleotide BLAST against the E. coli K-12 MG1655 genome (NCBI accession U00096).
-Confirm no significant homology to essential chromosomal genes.
-Run a second BLAST of the cadO operator against the S. epidermidis ATCC 12228 genome to confirm the sequence is absent in the target chassis.
-Expected result: no significant hits in essential gene loci.
+Run nucleotide BLAST of the sfGFP CDS and hybrid promoter region against the E. coli K-12 MG1655 genome.
+Run a second BLAST of the cadO operator against S. epidermidis ATCC 12228.
+Confirm no significant hits to essential genes in either genome.
+Expected result: clean BLAST results confirming construct safety.

 4. AND-gate Boolean logic design (Day 2–3, ~2 hours).
-Map the AND-gate architecture as a logic diagram using genetic circuit design principles.
-Define: Input A = IPTG (de-represses LacI from lacO1), Input B = low pH (activates CadC binding to cadO), Output = sfGFP.
+Map the AND-gate as a logic diagram: Input A = IPTG, Input B = low pH, Output = sfGFP.
 Construct the Boolean truth table for all four input combinations.
-Model the circuit as a two-node repressor network and verify that the hybrid promoter configuration produces the correct AND logic function.
-Document the circuit diagram in Benchling.
-Expected result: verified AND-gate truth table confirming output is only HIGH when both inputs are present.
+Model as a two-node repressor network and verify the hybrid promoter produces correct AND logic.
+Expected result: verified truth table confirming output HIGH only when both inputs present.

-7. Opentrons OT-2 protocol script design (Day 4–5, ~2 hours).
-Write an Opentrons Python script for the induction experiment for remote execution.
-The script defines a 96-well plate layout with four conditions × three replicates, dispensing volumes for IPTG stock, MES-buffered media (pH 5.5), and bacterial inoculum (OD600 = 0.05).
-Include commands for plate sealing and transfer to the plate reader.
-Expected result: a complete, executable Opentrons Python protocol ready for remote cloud lab submission.
+9. Opentrons OT-2 protocol script (Day 5–6, ~2 hours).
+Write a Python script for remote Opentrons execution: 96-well plate layout, four conditions × three replicates, dispensing volumes for IPTG stock (1 mM final), MES-buffered media (pH 5.5), and bacterial inoculum (OD600 = 0.05).
+Include commands for plate sealing and transfer to plate reader.
+Expected result: complete, executable Opentrons Python protocol.

-9. Wearable patch architecture schematic (Day 6–7, ~3 hours).
-Using draw.io, produce a cross-sectional schematic of the wearable patch with labelled layers: skin surface, sweat-permeable PDMS membrane, alginate-encapsulated bacterial layer with AND-gate circuit, optical readout window for sfGFP detection.
-Annotate each layer with material choice, function, and relevant literature citation.
-Expected result: a device-level schematic demonstrating how the genetic circuit integrates into a wearable format.
+13. Wearable patch architecture schematic (Day 7–8, ~3 hours).
+Produce a cross-sectional schematic in draw.io: skin surface, sweat-permeable PDMS membrane, alginate-encapsulated bacterial/cell-free layer with AND-gate circuit, optical readout window.
+Annotate each layer with material, function, and citation.
+Expected result: device-level schematic integrating the genetic circuit into a wearable format.

-12. Final documentation and Benchling lab notebook (Day 8).
-Compile all design files, model outputs, Opentrons script, and schematic into a Benchling lab notebook entry.
-Export GenBank file, FASTA order file, and PDF of annotated plasmid map.
-Archive with version numbers.
+15. Signal kinetics data, analysis, and final documentation (Day 8–9).
+Compile Hill function and cell-free model outputs into formatted results tables.
+Calculate fold-induction ratios.
+Compile all design files, model outputs, Opentrons script, cloud lab plan, MS target list, and schematic into a Benchling lab notebook.
+Export all files with version numbers.
 Expected result: complete, reproducible dry-lab project record.

 Techniques Used

-Relevant techniques checked: Pipetting, Bioethical Considerations, DNA Construct Design, Databases (GenBank, NCBI, iGEM Parts Registry), Creating Code for Laboratory Automation (Opentrons Python script), Use of Benchling, Designing a Twist Order, Chassis Selection (DH5α), Registry of Standard Biological Parts, Gibson Assembly design for modular expansion, Other Cloning Methods (Restriction Enzyme design — EcoRI/XbaI).
+Relevant techniques checked: Pipetting, Bioethical Considerations, DNA Construct Design, Databases (GenBank, NCBI, iGEM Parts Registry), Creating Code for Laboratory Automation (Opentrons Python), Use of Benchling, Models and Notebooks (Hill function kinetics, cell-free simulation), Designing a Twist Order, Creating a Plan to Use the Autonomous Lab at Ginkgo Bioworks, Protein Design (Boltz — CadC sensor domain and cortisol receptor modelling), Cell-Free Systems (in silico FDCF modelling), Chassis Selection (DH5α), Registry of Standard Biological Parts, Gibson Assembly design, Other Cloning Methods (Restriction Enzyme design — EcoRI/XbaI).

 Expanded Technique Descriptions